Skip to content

 {"id":"b697358e-0f74-4449-840a-32c8db839244","name":"Pilou","active":true}]

-Note how the json function is used to create an instance of Response whose content is a payload serialized into a JSON string.
+Notice how the json function creates an instance of Response with content serialized into a JSON string.

 from blacksheep import json